Aggregate Programming Languages with Moose Blocks

 , grouping bylanguage

-and calculating counts and sums. -
+and calculating counts and sums.- The

 Blocks